Georgian MPs Seek PMs Resignation Over Cameramans Death - UrduPoint

 Georgian MPs Seek PM's Resignation Over Cameraman's Death

-Tbilisi, (UrduPoint / Pakistan Point News - 12th Jul, 2021 ) :Opposition lawmakers in Georgia on Monday disrupted parliament to demand the prime minister's resignation after a cameraman died, blaming the ruling party for the latest attack on journalists.
+Tbilisi, (UrduPoint / Pakistan Point News - 12th Jul, 2021 ) :Opposition lawmakers in Georgia on Monday disrupted parliament to demand the prime minister's resignation after a tv cameraman died, blaming the ruling party for attacks on journalists.

-Alexander Lashkarava, who worked for an independent tv news channel called Pirveli, died on Sunday -- days after he was beaten by far-right activists during a protest against an LGBTQ Pride march.
+Alexander Lashkarava, who worked for independent TV news channel Pirveli, died on Sunday -- days after he was beaten by far-right activists during a protest.

 Lashkarava's death spurred demonstrations on Sunday outside parliament, drawing about 8,000 people.